tufanoruk/Enkudo/README.md

 This command creartes a "go_src" directory with client API library in golang.
 There is also a simple go client project (go-enkudo-client) which utilizes this openapi-generator generated client API library.

-To get the list of languages that openapi-generator generated client API library and server stab
+To get the list of languages that openapi-generator can generate code for client API library and server stab,

 ```bash
 % openapi-generator list